hankbao/libreboot/docs/archive_old.md

 ---------------------------------------------------

 -   Initial release (new coreboot base, dated 1st June 2014.
-See
-    \'getcb\' script for reference)
+See 'getcb' script for reference)
 -   DEBLOBBED coreboot
--   Removed the part from memtest86+ \'make\' where it tried to connect to some scp server while compiling. (commented out line 24 in the Makefile)
+-   Removed the part from memtest86+ 'make' where it tried to connect to some scp server while compiling. (commented out line 24 in the Makefile)
 -   X60 now uses a single .config (for coreboot)
 -   X60 now uses a single grub.cfg (for grub memdisk)
 -   X60 now uses a single grub.elf (payload)
--   Added new native graphics code for X60 (replaces the old \'replay\' code) from Vladimir Serbinenko: 5320/9 from review.coreboot.org
+-   Added new native graphics code for X60 (replaces the old 'replay' code) from Vladimir Serbinenko: 5320/9 from review.coreboot.org
 -   T60 is now supported, with native graphics.
 (5345/4 from review.coreboot.org, cherry-picked on top of 5320/9 checkout)
--   Added macbook2,1 support (from Mono Moosbart and Vladimir Serbinenko) from review.coreboot.org (see \'getcb\' script to know how that was done)
+-   Added macbook2,1 support (from Mono Moosbart and Vladimir Serbinenko) from review.coreboot.org (see 'getcb' script to know how that was done)
     -   Documentation: added information linking to correct page and talking about which models are supported.
     -   Added resources/libreboot/config/macbook21config
-    -   macbook21: Added \'build-macbook21\' script and linked to it in
-        \'build\' (ROMs included under bin/macbook21/)
+    -   macbook21: Added 'build-macbook21' script and linked to it in 'build' (ROMs included under bin/macbook21/)
     -   macbook21: Removed dd instructions from build-macbook21 script
         (macbook21 does not need bucts when flashing libreboot while Apple EFI firmware is running)
     -   Documentation: Added macbook21 ROMs to the list of ROMs in docs/\#rom
-    -   Documentation: Write documentation linking to Mono Moosbart\'s macbook21 and parabola page (and include a copy)
+    -   Documentation: Write documentation linking to Mono Moosbart's macbook21 and parabola page (and include a copy)
--   Documentation: added a copy of Mono\'s Parabola install guide (for macbook21 with Apple EFI firmware) and linked in in main index.
+-   Documentation: added a copy of Mono's Parabola install guide (for macbook21 with Apple EFI firmware) and linked in in main index.
--   Documentation: added a copy of Mono\'s Coreboot page (for macbook21) and linked it in main index.
+-   Documentation: added a copy of Mono's Coreboot page (for macbook21) and linked it in main index.
 -   T60: Copy CD option from the grub.cfg files for T60 \*serial\*.rom
     images into the grub configs for non-serial images.
 (T60s have